ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 Then the Attester conveys the attestation result to the Relying Party.
 This specification employs both the RATS background-check model and the passport model.

+This document specifies the protocol between the Attester and the Relying Party.
+The details of the protocol between the Relying Party and the Verifier in the background-check model, and the protocol between the Attester and the Verifier in the passport model are out of the scope.
+This communication may be secured through protocols such as EDHOC, TLS or other security protocols that support the secure transmission to and from the Verifier.

 <!--Discuss EAT-->
-One way of conveying attestation evidence/ attestation result is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.
+One way of conveying attestation evidence or the attestation result is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.
 It provides an attested claims set which can be used to determine a level of trustworthiness.
 This specification relies on the EAT as the format for attestation evidence and the attestation result.